Academic Information and Policies

 • Fines - A sum of money imposed as a penalty.

-• Restitution - Compensation to the University or individuals for loss, damage, or injury, etc. Such compensation may take the form of appropriate service, monetary replacement and/or material replacement.
+• Restitution - Compensation to the University or individuals for loss, damage, injury, etc. Such compensation may be appropriate service, monetary replacement and/or material replacement.

-• Restrictions or Loss of Privileges - Denial of certain privileges for a specified period of time.
-Examples: removal from a living area or activity group, student organization, varsity sports organization or specific facility, confiscation or closing a computer account.
+• Restrictions or Loss of Privileges - Denial of certain privileges for a specified period.
+Examples: removal from a living area or activity group, student organization, varsity sports organization or specific facility, restriction or ban from entering an area on campus, confiscation or closing a computer account.

 • Parental Notification - In a case deemed appropriate, the University has the discretion and reserves the right to contact parents regarding an incident.

-• Residence Unit Suspension - Separation from the residence halls, apartments, or theme houses for a specified period of time after which the student may be eligible to return.
-Students will be held responsible for room and board payments as outlined in the Contract; conditions for readmission may be specified.
-Room charges may also apply.
+• Residence Unit Suspension—Separation from the residence halls, apartments, or theme houses for a specified period of time, after which the student may be eligible to return.
+Students will be responsible for room and board payments as outlined in the Contract; conditions for readmission may be specified.
+Room and meal charges may also apply.

-• Temporary Suspension - The Dean of Students may suspend a student or a guest of a student, from class, campus facilities, University premises and/or University-sponsored functions and activities, etc., for an interim period pending disciplinary or criminal proceedings, or medical evaluation.
+• Temporary Suspension - The Vice President of Student Life/Dean of Students may suspend a student or a guest of a student from class, campus facilities, University premises and/or University-sponsored functions and activities, etc., for an interim period pending disciplinary or criminal proceedings or medical evaluation.

-• The interim suspension shall be immediately effective with no prior notice when there is evidence that the presence of the student at the University poses an immediate threat to him or herself, or threat and disruption to others, or to the stability and continuation of standard University operations.
+• The interim suspension shall be immediately effective with no prior notice when there is evidence that the student's presence at the University poses an immediate threat to him or herself, threat and disruption to others, or threat to the stability and continuation of standard University operations.

-• A student suspended on an interim basis shall be given a prompt opportunity to appear personally before the Dean of Students or conduct designee to discuss the reliability of the information related to the student's conduct, the reliability of the information concerning the student's identity, and if the conduct and related circumstances reasonably show that the continued presence of the student on University premises poses an immediate threat to the student, to others, or to the stability and continuation of standard University operations.
+• A student suspended on an interim basis shall be given a prompt opportunity to appear personally before the Vice President of Student Life/Dean of Students or conduct designee to discuss the reliability of the information related to the student's conduct, the reliability of the information concerning the student's identity, and if the conduct and related circumstances reasonably show that the continued presence of the student on University premises poses an immediate threat to the student, to others, or the stability and continuation of standard University operations.

-• Separation from the University for a specified period of time.
+• Separation or suspension from the University for a specified period.
 Conditions for readmission may be specified.

 • Filing a Report - Any person may file a report against a student, guest, employee, group, or organization suspected of violating the Code.
-A report shall be made in writing and should be directed to the Area Coordinator, Dean of Students, or designee.
+A report shall be made in writing and should be directed to the on-line web incident report form, Area Coordinator or Residence Life Staff Member, Vice President for Student Life/Dean of Students or designee.

-• The person filing the report is typically expected to participate in the disciplinary process, to answer questions related to the incident, and to present relevant information in conferences or hearings.
+• The person filing the report is typically expected to participate in the disciplinary process, answer questions related to the incident and present relevant information in investigations, conferences or hearings.

-• Waiving the Right to a Hearing - Students referred for a hearing by the Dean of Students may defer proceedings and may choose to have their cases resolved by an individual disciplinary meeting.
-Such a choice must be in writing affirming that the student is aware a hearing is being waived and that the full range of sanctions may be imposed including suspension or expulsion from the University.
+• Waiving the Right to a Hearing—Students referred for a hearing may defer proceedings and choose to have their cases resolved by an individual disciplinary meeting, especially designated for cases where the student takes full responsibility and accountability for their action and violations.
+Such a choice must be in writing, affirming that the student is aware a hearing is being waived and that the full range of sanctions, including suspension or expulsion from the University, may be imposed.

-• Disciplinary Meeting - Students accused of non-academic offenses that may result in sanctions less than suspension or expulsion are subject to a disciplinary meeting with the Dean of Students or conduct designee.
-The following procedural protections are provided to accused student in disciplinary meetings:
+• Disciplinary Meeting - Students accused of non-academic offenses that may result in sanctions less than suspension or expulsion are subject to a disciplinary meeting.
+The following procedural protections are provided to accused students in disciplinary meetings:

-• Written notice of the specific charges at least two (2) days prior to the scheduled disciplinary meeting.
+• Written notice of the specific charges at least two (2) days before the scheduled disciplinary meeting.

-• Reasonable access to the case file prior to and during the disciplinary meeting.
+• Reasonable access to the case file before and during the disciplinary meeting.

-• An opportunity to respond to the report and to present relevant and necessary witnesses.
+• An opportunity to respond to the report and to present relevant and necessary witnesses or other evidence.

-• An opportunity to be assisted by an advisor of the University community and the student’s own choice and at the student's own expense.
+• An opportunity to be assisted by an advisor of the University community and the student’s choice and at the student's own expense.
 Advisors are not permitted to speak or participate in the meeting.
-Advisors may not appear in lieu of the accused student.
+Advisors may not appear instead of the accused student.
 No attorneys, legal counsel or family members are allowed to be part of the University disciplinary meetings, hearings or proceedings.

 • Composition of the Campus Hearing Board - Students accused of non-academic offenses that may result in suspension, expulsion, or expulsion from an on-campus living unit are entitled to a hearing before the Campus Hearing Board.

-• An ad hoc hearing board may be established by the Dean of Students or conduct designee whenever the regular board is not constituted, is unable to obtain a quorum, or is otherwise unable to hear a case.
-An ad hoc hearing board shall be composed of at least three (3) members including at least one (1) student
+• An ad hoc hearing board may be established by the Dean of Students or conduct designee whenever the regular board is not constituted, cannot obtain a quorum, or cannot hear a case.
+An ad hoc hearing board shall comprise at least three members, including at least one student.

-• Both the findings and the sanctions determined by the Campus Hearing Board shall be regarded as the recommendation to the Dean of Students.
+• The findings and the sanctions determined by the Campus Hearing Board shall be regarded as the recommendation to the decision makers.

-• Members of the Campus Hearing Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Dean of Students or conduct designee.
+• Members of the Campus Hearing Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Vice President for Student Life/Dean of Students or conduct designee.

 • Hearing Procedures - The following procedures are followed in disciplinary hearings:

-• The accused student will receive written notification of the hearing date and the specific alleged act(s) of misconduct at least three (3) days prior to the hearings.
+• The accused student will receive email notification of the hearing date and the specific alleged act(s) of misconduct at least three days prior to the hearings.

-• Accused students will be accorded reasonable access to the case file which will be retained in the Office of Student Life.
+• Accused students will be afforded reasonable access to the case file which will be retained in the Office of Student Life.

-• The student has an opportunity to be assisted by an advisor (Waldorf Community Member) of the student's own choice and at the student’s own expense.
+• The student has an opportunity to be assisted by an advisor (Waldorf Community Member) of the student's choice and at the student’s own expense.
 Advisors are not permitted to speak or participate in the meeting.
 Advisors may not appear in lieu of the accused student.
-The work of the Campus Hearing Board will not as a general practice be delayed or rescheduled due to the unavailability of an advisor.
+The work of the Campus Hearing Board will not, as a general practice, be delayed or rescheduled due to the unavailability of an advisor.

-• The Dean of Students or conduct designee is responsible for coordinating the hearing.
+• The Vice President for Student Life/Dean of Students or conduct designee is responsible for coordinating the hearing.

-• The Dean of Students or conduct designee will appoint a chairperson.
+• The Vice President for Student Life/Dean of Students or conduct designee will appoint a CHB member as chairperson.
 The chairperson shall conduct the hearing.
-The chairperson may participate in Board decisions, deliberations, and may vote.
+The chairperson may participate in Board decisions and deliberations and may vote.

-• The chairperson may request relevant witnesses after consultation with the Dean of Students or conduct designee.
-Requests must be personally delivered or sent to the last address provided to the University by the student.
-University students and employees are expected to comply with requests issued as a part of disciplinary proceeding unless compliance would result in significant or unavoidable personal hardship, or substantial interference with normal University activities.
+• The chairperson may request relevant witnesses after consultation with the Vice President for Student Life/Dean of Students or conduct designee.
+University students and employees are expected to comply with requests issued as a part of disciplinary proceedings unless compliance would result in significant or unavoidable personal hardship or substantial interference with normal University activities.

 • The chairperson will exercise control over the hearing.
-Any person, including the accused student who disrupts a hearing may be excluded by the chairperson.
+The chairperson may exclude any person, including the accused student, who disrupts a hearing.

 • Hearings shall be conducted in private.

-• Accused students may speak on their own behalf.
-They will not be forced to speak against themselves and their silence will not be used to their disadvantage.
+• Accused students may speak on their behalf.
+They will not be forced to speak against themselves, and their silence will not be used to their disadvantage.

 • The individual filing the report, the accused student, and the Campus Hearing Board may examine the information accepted by the chairperson and may ask questions of all witnesses and complainants.

-• Witnesses will be asked to verify that their testimony is truthful, and may be subject to charges of violating the Code by providing false information to the University.
+• Witnesses will be asked to verify that their testimony is truthful, and they may be charged with violating the Code by providing false information to the University.

 • The chairperson will determine what information the Campus Hearing Board will consider.
-Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by the Campus Hearing Board at the discretion of the chairperson.
-Witnesses, other than the individual filing the report, and the accused student, may be excluded during the testimony of other witnesses.
+At the chairperson's discretion, pertinent records, exhibits, and written statements may be accepted as evidence for consideration by the Campus Hearing Board.
+Witnesses other than the individual filing the report and the accused student may be excluded from the testimony of other witnesses.

-• After the hearing, the Campus Hearing Board shall determine by majority vote whether the accused student has violated each section of the Code that student is charged with violating.
+• After the hearing, the Campus Hearing Board shall determine by majority vote whether the accused student has violated each section of the Code that the student is charged with the campus violation.
 All parties will be excluded during Board deliberations, which will not be recorded or transcribed.

-• Violations will be determined on the basis of whether it is more likely than not that the accused student violated the Code.
+• Violations will be determined based on clear and convincing standard of proof that the accused student violated the Code.
 Formal rules of evidence shall not apply.

 • Sanction recommendations of the Campus Hearing Board will be by majority vote.

-• Within three (3) days of the hearing, the Campus Hearing Board will submit their decision in writing to the Dean of Students or conduct designee.
-The Dean of Students or conduct designee will advise the accused student of his or her decision in writing.
+• Within three (3) days of the hearing, the Campus Hearing Board will submit their decision in writing to the Vice President of Student Life/Dean of Students or conduct designee and they will advise the accused student of his or her decision in writing.

 F. Decision Process

-A decision by the Campus Hearing Board is the recommendation to the Dean of Students.
-Accused student(s) will be provided copies of the Board’s decision by personal delivery, campus mail, or by certified mail to the last address provided by the student to the University and given three (3) business days to provide written comments to the Dean of Students or conduct designee before a final decision is made.
+A decision by the Campus Hearing Board is the recommendation to the Vice President of Student Life/Dean of Students.
+Accused student(s) will be provided copies of the Board’s decision by personal delivery, campus mail, or by certified mail to the last address provided by the student to the University and given three (3) business days to provide written comments to the conduct designee before a final decision is made.

-The imposition of sanctions will be deferred for the duration of the Dean of Students’ review, unless, in the discretion of the conduct designee, the continued presence of the student on the campus poses a significant threat to him/herself or to others, or to the stability and continuance of normal University functions.
+The imposition of sanctions will be deferred for the duration of review unless, at the discretion of the conduct designee, the continued presence of the student on the campus poses a significant threat to him/herself or others, or the stability and continuance of normal University functions.

 G. Mediation

 Mediation is encouraged as an alternative means to resolve many disciplinary cases.
-The Dean of Students or conduct designee shall inform those filing reports and accused students about the availability of mediation resources.
-The Dean of Students or conduct designee may decline to process a complaint until the parties in a non-academic misconduct case make a reasonable attempt to achieve a mediated agreement.
-To be binding in a disciplinary case, any mediated agreement must be approved by the Dean of Students or conduct designee.
+The Vice President of Student Life/Dean of Students or conduct designee shall inform those filing reports and accused students about the availability of mediation resources.
+Student Life may decline to process a complaint until the parties in a non-academic minor misconduct case reasonably attempt to achieve a mediated agreement.
+Student Life will make arrangements for proper mediation to occur in the correct safe setting (or alternatives) with ground rules so all parties feel the process is comfortable and fair.
+To be binding in a disciplinary case, the Vice President for Student Life/Dean of Students or conduct designee must approve any mediated agreement.

 H. Student Groups, Teams and Organizations

 Student groups, teams, and organizations may be charged with violations of this Code.
-A student group, team, or organization may be held collectively and individually responsible with violations by those associated with the group or organization, or by those who have received the consent or encouragement of the group or organization’s leaders or officers.
-The officers or leaders of any group or organization may be directed by the Dean of Students to prevent or end violations of this Code by the group or organization.
+A student group, team, or organization may be held collectively and individually responsible for violations by those associated with the group or organization or by those who have received the consent or encouragement of the group or organization’s leaders or officers.
+The Vice President for Student Life/Dean of Students may direct the officers or leaders of any group or organization to prevent or end violations of this Code by the group or organization.
 Failure to make reasonable efforts to comply with the request may be considered a violation of this Code.

 I. Transcript Encumbrances